Koenkk/zigbee2mqtt/README.md

 # xiaomi-zb2mqtt
-Xiaomi Zigbee to MQTT bridge using zigbee-shepherd
+Xiaomi Zigbee to MQTT bridge using zigbee-shepherd.

+This little script allows you to use Xiaomi Zigbee sensors and switches **without** Xiaomi's gateway.
+It bridges the events sent from the sensors to MQTT.
+You can integrate the cheap and nice Zigbee sensors and switches with whatever smart home infrastructure you are using.

 ### To run the bridge